-Social responsibility is the promotion of a mutual trust between the profession
+Social responsibility is the promotion of a mutual trust between the profession and the larger public that necessitates responding to societal needs for health and wellness.

 1.5 Program Goals

 Goal 1.
 Program graduates will serve the community by working as competent, entry-level physical therapist assistants able to work under the direction and supervision of a physical therapist